coinevo/coinevo-core/ANONYMITY_NETWORKS.md

-# Anonymity Networks with Monero
+# Anonymity Networks with Coinevo

-Currently only Tor and I2P have been integrated into Monero.
+Currently only Tor, I2P, Sekreta, and Kovri have been integrated into Coinevo.
 The usage of these networks is still considered experimental - there are a few pessimistic cases where privacy is leaked.
 The design is intended to maximize privacy of the source of a transaction by broadcasting it over an anonymity network, while relying on IPv4 for the remainder of messages to make surrounding node attacks (via sybil) more difficult.

 ## Behavior